 Income Tax (Expense) Benefit.
-For the three and six months ended June 30, 2017 compared to the same period last year, the Partnership recorded higher income tax expense primarily due to the approximately \$77 million impact of statutory state rate changes resulting from the Sunoco Logistics Merger in April 2017.
+For the nine months ended September 30, 2017, the Partnership's income tax expense included the impact of a one-time adjustment to deferred tax balances as a result of a change in apportionment and corresponding state tax rates resulting from the Sunoco Logistics Merger in April 2017, which resulted in incremental income tax expense of approximately \$68 million during the periods presented.
 The remainder of the increase in the effective income tax rate was primarily due to higher nondeductible expenses among the Partnership's consolidated corporate subsidiaries.
-For the three and six months ended June 30, 2016, the Partnership's income tax benefit primarily resulted from losses among the Partnership's consolidated corporate subsidiaries.
+In addition, for the three months ended September 30, 2017, the Partnership recognized a \$154 million deferred tax gain resulting from internal restructuring among its subsidiaries that resulted in a change in tax status for one of the subsidiaries.
+For the three and nine months ended September 30, 2016, the Partnership's income tax benefit primarily resulted from losses among the Partnership's consolidated corporate subsidiaries.